 It is important to understand from the outset that, in all major web browsers, the order of characters in memory (logical) is not the same as the order in which they are displayed (visual).

-The set of rules applied by the browser to produce the correct order at the time of display are described by the Unicode Bidirectional Algorithm.
-We'll generally refer to this as 'the bidi algorithm'.
+The set of rules applied by the browser to produce the correct order at the time of display are described by the Unicode Bidirectional Algorithm, or 'bidi algorithm' for short.

 We already know that a sequence of Latin characters is rendered (ie. displayed) one after the other from left to right (we can see that in the text you are currently reading).
 On the other hand, the bidi algorithm will render a sequence of Arabic or Hebrew characters one after the other from right to left.